 - Individual attendance is recorded daily on the school administration system and reasons for absences are noted

-- Non attenders must provide either a note from parent with reason for absence or fill in an online form which is emailed to the Deputy Principal.
+- Non attenders must provide either a note from parent with reason for absence or fill in an online form which is available on the connect app.
 The school keeps a record of all absences, using the following codes as set down by the NEWB

 - Attendance is monitored by the Deputy Principal and if child is absent for long periods without explanation, parents are contacted by Principal/Deputy